Greece offers many benefits to high net worth individuals who wish to attain Greece citizenship by investment in real estate.

 A: No. Residency by investment grants the applicant the right to work within their own Societe Anonyme (SA) business.
 It does not grant anyone else the right to work or to seek employment.

 A: You will receive health care as long as you have appropriate health insurance.
+You can have one livening in Greece.
 If you purchased insurance outside of Greece, then the insurance must state that you are covered while you are in the country.

 A: There are two ways: the first way is to be found guilty of a criminal offense either in your home country or in Greece.
 The second way is to lose possession of your real estate investment or if you are on an international ban list.